 I’m here to help you learn everything you need to get started.

-I’ve been freelancing for a while, (I’ve worked some top names) shared over 1000 jobs with my community and know this space well – what clients are looking for when they hire teammates and contractors.
+I’ve been freelancing for a while, (I’ve worked with some top names) shared over 1000 jobs with my community, and know this space well – what clients are looking for when they hire teammates and contractors.

 And to be really truthful, once I had kids everything changed for my own career.

 I needed flexible work so I could be with my family, take them to doctor’s appointments, and playdates.
 I wanted a balance of challenging work with present mom time.
 But I also wanted my own money for my dreams and needed extra income to pay for these kids!
 (PS I have four!)